hipay/hipay-docs/hipay-marketplace-cashout-mirakl-integration/5-Installation.md

 ## Application deployment

-This section describes how to install the **HiPay Wallet cash-out integration for Mirakl** using Git and [Composer](https://getcomposer.org/), the PHP package manager.
+This section describes how to install the **HiPay Marketplace cash-out integration for Mirakl** using Git and [Composer](https://getcomposer.org/), the PHP package manager.
 The software being installed is based on the [Silex PHP micro-framework](http://silex.sensiolabs.org/).

 1. Connect to your web server using SSH